Cost-Sensitive Learning to Defer to Multiple Experts with Workload Constraints: Related Work

-As previously mentioned, the key barrier to the adoption of L2D methods is that they require predictions from every human in the team, for every training instance.
+As previously mentioned, the key barrier to the adoption of current L2D methods is that they require predictions from every human in the team, for every training instance.
 Current L2D research tackling data-efficient learning focuses only on the single-expert setting, using active-learning principles \citep{charusaieSampleEfficientLearning2022} to construct a smaller dataset with every human's predictions for all instances, or employing semi-supervised learning \citep{hemmer2023learning} to impute the missing human predictions.
-When deferring, human work capacity constraints are never considered in multi-expert L2D, where the goal is to find the best decision-maker for each instance, disregarding the amount of instances that are deferred to each individual agent.
-To the best of our knowledge, limitation of the amount of deferrals is only considered in the single-expert case, which allows for the inclusion of a regularization term to control the amount of deferrals \citep{mozannarConsistentEstimatorsLearning2020, steege2023leveraged}.